terchris/apify-sample/README.md

 This is a simplefied version of the simplest apify example found here https://sdk.apify.com/docs/examples/cheerio-crawler

-* Bullet list
-      * Nested bullet
-            * Sub-nested bullet etc
-* Bullet list item 2

 I will here point out the following challenges when working locally

 * When debugging in vs code you must manually delete files otherwise you get unpredictable errors
   * Suggested solution and workaround
 * APIFY_LOCAL_STORAGE_DIR in .env file is ignored
   * Suggested solution and workaround

 You can test it in gitpod.
 Here is a full dev environment with vs code running in the browser.